-On the Mitsui & Co, website, we have established the following framework for receiving opinions, proposals, grievances, and other feedback from customers and other stakeholders.
+On the Mitsui & Co, website, we have established the following framework for receiving complaints and inquiries regarding sustainability from all stakeholders, including those across our supply chain.
 When inquiries are received, we protect the privacy of the inquirers and ensure appropriate confidentiality.